ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 {:numbered="false"}

 The authors sincerely thank {{{Christian Amsüss}}} and {{{Carsten Bormann}}} for their comments and feedback.

+The parameter "ta_cred" for specifying supported trust anchors builds on a proposal originally described in {{I-D.serafin-lake-ta-hint}}.

 This work was supported by the Sweden's Innovation Agency VINNOVA within the EUREKA CELTIC-NEXT project CYPRESS; and by the H2020 project SIFIS-Home (Grant agreement 952652).